-The program includes 7 credits of required AIP W+ courses: Foundations of Inquiry, Master Plan in Action and Environmental Stewardship in My Community.
-In their first summer in the program students learn how to apply the tenets of inquiry to their own learning by conducting their own semester long inquiry investigation.
-In summer two, students work to fully craft their Master Plan - a student designed and driven structured focus for their degree, targeting their methods for making a meaningful contribution to conservation change both during the AIP and beyond.
-In their final required course during summer three students create programming that fosters environmental stewardship in others, towards the objective of their Master Plan.
+The WCS AIP program includes 7 credits of required W+ courses over three consecutive summers: Foundations of Inquiry, Master Plan in Action and Environmental Stewardship in My Community.
+In the first summer, students learn how to apply the tenets of inquiry to their own learning by conducting their own semester long inquiry investigation.
+In summer two, students work to fully craft their Master Plan - a personalized, designed and driven structured focus for their degree, targeting their methods for making a meaningful contribution to conservation change during the AIP and beyond.
+The final required course during summer three, students create programming that fosters environmental stewardship in others, towards the objective of their Master Plan.

 For the remaining 14 AIP Web+ credits students can choose from a suite of elective courses that meet their interests and Master Plan goals.
 Recent and upcoming electives include Animal Behavior & Conservation, Urban Ecology, and Conservation Psychology.

-Students also complete 14 credits of required Core Courses in topics including:
+Students also complete 14 credits of required Project Dragonfly Core Courses in topics including:

-Students have the opportunity to experience international field work by particiating in a 7 credit Earth Expedition, in locations such as Brazil, the Galapagos, Thailand, India and Kenya -for more information on Earth Expeditions visit https://www.earthexpeditions.org/
+Students have the opportunity to experience international field work by participating in a 5 credit Earth Expedition, in locations such as Brazil, the Galapagos, Thailand, India and Kenya -for more information on Earth Expeditions visit https://www.earthexpeditions.org.

 Also offered are online graduate credit hours that include a WCS internship exclusively for AIP students that offers the opportunity to work alongside WCS staff and gain valuable practical experience.
 Recent AIP interns have worked with the WCS GIS team, developed sustainable seafood programming with the WCS Seascapes Team, and created and led teacher trainings with the WCS Professional Development team.